rahulyhg/teclib/README.md

 ## Mail
 This package is most easiest way to send html template based emails using either by simple mail function or using smtp (swiftmailer or phpmailer etc)

-Tecnotch/Mail is php library created for sending emails with an ease using html templates and placeholders:
+Mail is php library created for sending emails with an ease using html templates and placeholders:

  * You can create html templates and placeholders to send email
  * Supports attachments